tblink-rpc/pytblink-rpc/doc/design.md

 - Support building libraries -- ie don't require source generation that is testbench-specific in all cases.

+- Note: tasks are a bit tricky.
+  - Need to invoke from different thread, provided by env
+  - Need to pack arguments -- ideally without directly using libffi
+  -

+- Invoking 'task' from env
+  - Create task in which to call function
+  - Need to have event on 'env' side for synchronization
+  -

+# Interface
+- Launcher library/libraries
+  - May be simulator-specific
+  -
 # Packaging
 - Data types
 -